 A Review of the Album "The Highest Law" by Japanese Thrash Metal Band Ritual Carnage

-How is The Highest Law Different From The Birth of Tragedy?
+How is This Album Different From The Birth of Tragedy?

 "The Highest Law" is the 1998 debut album by Japanese thrash metal band Ritual Carnage.
 Stylistically however, this album is different from The Birth of Tragedy in the sense that the guitar sound and vocals especially sound like death metal.
 An example of how this album sounds is this: can anyone remember Florida based death metal band called Death?
 That’s how the vocals sound so think of this album like an early Chuck Schuldiner vocal style album fused with thrash metal.